-Prior to 2021, the Company's Board of Directors authorized the repurchase of up to \$265.0 million of Company common stock through a stock repurchase program.
-Subsequent to March 31, 2021, the Board of Directors authorized a \$50.0 million expansion of the Company's stock repurchase program for a total repurchase program of \$315.0 million and extended the expiration date of the program from June 30, 2021 to December 31, 2022.
+The Company's Board of Directors authorized the repurchase of up to \$315.0 million of Company common stock through a stock repurchase program expiring December 31, 2022.
 The program could be suspended or discontinued at any time, based on market, economic, or business conditions.
 The timing and amount of repurchase transactions will be determined by management based on its evaluation of market conditions, share price, and other factors.
-Since the program's inception on August 11, 2008, the Company has repurchased approximately \$244.5 million (15.9 million shares) of outstanding common stock through March 31, 2021.
+Since the program's inception on August 11, 2008, the Company has repurchased approximately \$251.4 million (16.0 million shares) of outstanding common stock through June 30, 2021.